uh-waterfountain/uh-waterfountain.github.io/index.md

 There should also be a sorting system, with top rated water fountains being able to be found easily.

 ## GitHub Organization
-Access UH Water Fountain GitHub Organization [here.](https://github.com/uh-waterfountain)
+Access the UH Water Fountain GitHub Organization [here.](https://github.com/uh-waterfountain)

 ## User Guide